 The Company has a lease agreement for land adjoining its Utah facility for a term of forty years commencing on September 1, 1991.
 On September 1, 2001 and subsequent to each fifth lease year, the basic rental was and will be adjusted for published changes in a price index.
-The Company currently leases its UK facility, and some automobiles for employees in England and Ireland.
-Rent expense charged to operations under these operating lease agreements was approximately \$184, \$225 and \$219 for the years ended December 31, 2015, 2014 and 2013, respectively.
+The Company currently leases its UK facility and an automobile for an employee in Ireland.
+Rent expense charged to operations under these operating lease agreements was approximately \$175, \$184 and \$225 for the years ended December 31, 2016, 2015 and 2014, respectively.